 What is a user risk policy?

 Azure AD analyzes each sign-in of a user.
 The objective of the analysis is to detect suspicious actions that come along with the sign-in.
-In Azure AD, the suspicious actions the system can detect are also known as risk events.
-While some risk events can be detected in real-time, there are also risk events requiring more time.
+In Azure AD, the suspicious actions the system can detect are also known as risk detections.
+While some risk detections can be detected in real-time, there are also risk detections requiring more time.
 For example, to detect an impossible travel to atypical locations, the system requires an initial learning period of 14 days to learn about a user's regular behavior.
-There are several options to resolve detected risk events.
-For example, you can resolve individual risk events manually, or you can get them resolved using a sign-in risk or a user risk conditional access policy.
+There are several options to resolve detected risk detections.
+For example, you can resolve individual risk detections manually, or you can get them resolved using a sign-in risk or a user risk Conditional Access policy.

-All risk events that have been detected for a user and didn't get resolved are known as active risk events.
-The active risk events that are associated with a user are known as user risk.
+All risk detections that have been detected for a user and didn't get resolved are known as active risk detections.
+The active risk detections that are associated with a user are known as user risk.
 Based on the user risk, Azure AD calculates a probability (low, medium, high) that a user has been compromised.
 The probability is called user risk level.

 The user risk policy is an automated response you can configure for a specific user risk level.
 With a user risk policy, you can block access to your resources or require a password change to get a user account back into a clean state.

 How do I access the user risk policy?